-- 1. The Company has not paid or provided any managerial remuneration during the year.
-Accordingly, reporting under Section 197(16) of the Act is not applicable. - 2.
-As required by the Companies (Auditor's Report) Order, 2016 ("the Order"), issued by the Central Government of India in terms of Section 143(11) of the Act, we give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 3.
-As required by Section 143(3) of the Act, we report that: - (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - (b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - (c) The balance sheet, the statement of profit and loss(including other comprehensive income), the statement of changes in equity and the cash flow statement dealt with by this Report are in agreement with the books of account; - (d) In our opinion, the aforesaid financial statements comply with the Ind AS specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014;

-- (e) On the basis of the written representations received from the directors as on 31st March, 2019 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2019 from being appointed as a director in terms of Section 164 (2) of the Act; - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B"; - (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - (i) The Company as detailed in Note 29 to the financial statements, has disclosed the impact of pending litigations on its financial position; - (ii) The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses; - (iii) There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company; - (iv) The disclosures in the standalone financial statements regarding holdings as well as dealings in specified bank notes during the period from 8 November 2016 to 30 December 2016 have not been made in these financial statements since they do not pertain to the financial year ended 31 March 2019.
+- 2. As required by the Companies (Auditor's Report) Order, 2016 ('the Order'), issued by the Central Government of India in terms of Section 143(11) of the Act, we give in the 'Annexure A' a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 3.
+Further to our comments in Annexure A, as required by Section 143(3) of the Act, we report that: - (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit - (b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - (c) The financial statements dealt with by this report are in agreement with the books of account; - (d) In our opinion, the aforesaid financial statements comply with the Ind AS specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014; - (e) On the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2020 from being appointed as a director in terms of Section 164 (2) of the Act; - (f) We have also audited the internal financial controls over financial reporting (IFCoFR) of the Company as on 31st March, 2020 in conjunction with our audit of the financial statements of the Company for the year ended on that date and our report dated 16th May, 2020 as per 'Annexure B' expressed unmodified opinion; - (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - (i) The financial statements disclose the impact of pending litigations on the financial position of the Company as detailed in Note 30(i) to the financial statements. - (ii) The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses as at 31st March, 2020; - (iii) There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended 31st March, 2020; - (iv) The disclosure requirements relating to holdings as well as dealings in specified bank notes were applicable for the period from 8th November, 2016 to 30th December, 2016, which are not relevant to these financial statements.
+Hence, reporting under this clause is not applicable.

-For Amit Desai & Co Chartered Accountants ICAI Firm Reg.
-No.: 130701W
+For M H S & Associates Chartered Accountants ICAI Firm Reg.
+No.: 141079W